 This is particularly relevant for generations of mobile networking and cellular technology.
 In the case of fourth-generation wireless vs. fifth-generation wireless, 5G aims to not only surpass 4G capabilities, but meet and exceed 4G's goals for general speeds, latency and density.

-The 4G era saw the innovation of various networking trends, such as IoT growth, increasing numbers of smartphones and remote and mobile workforces.
-These trends advanced immensely throughout the 2010s, creating a need to support increased speeds and greater cell density.
+The 4G era saw the innovation of various networking trends, such as IoT growth, increasing numbers of smartphones, and remote and mobile workforces.
+These trends advanced immensely throughout the 2010s, creating a need to support faster speeds and greater cell density.
 Enter 5G, which many pundits hope will address the issues 4G introduced.

-5G also comes with various new features and capabilities, including network slicing, orthogonal frequency-division multiplexing (OFDM) and massive multiple input, multiple output.
-In addition, 5G operates on a new frequency spectrum -- millimeter wave -- which operates on wavelengths between 30 GHz and 300 GHz, compared to 4G LTE's wavelengths of under 6 GHz.
-Due to the millimeter wave spectrum, 5G requires new small cell base stations to operate and function.
+In addition, 5G can operate on a new frequency spectrum -- millimeter wave (MM wave) -- which operates on wavelengths between 30 GHz and 300 GHz, compared to 4G LTE's wavelengths of under 6 GHz.
+Due to the MM wave spectrum, 5G requires new small cell base stations to operate and function.

-The key differences between 4G and 5G network architecture include the following:
+The key differences between 4G vs. 5G network architecture include the following: